 - Avoid exposure to smoke (tobacco/other) - it causes irritability

 - Avoid over-feeding – ask your medical professional about appropriate sized bottles, nipples or nursing routines

 - Burp (wind) your baby frequently before, during and after feeding

 - Avoid the use of car seats immediately after feeding

 - Avoid clothing or nappies that are tight around the abdomen

 *** In line with current NHS guidelines on sudden infant death syndrome, infants should be placed on their back to sleep.
 Under current guidelines, sleeping and positional management of reflux is no longer advised.
 For further details, check the latest NHS guidance on sudden infant death syndrome.

 Your doctor may also advise a trial of a hypoallergenic formula if bottle feeding, or if breast feeding a removal of dairy or soy milk proteins from the mothers diet to evaluate if symptoms are, connected to a food allergy.
 Because exclusion of milk from your diet, or of cow or soy milk from your infant’s diet can compromise nutritional status and require supplements, this should be done under the supervision of a doctor or dietician.

 Thickening milk – Sometimes a doctor may recommend that formula milk be thickened to help the baby to keep it down.
-A commercial thickener maybe prescribed or your doctor may simply suggest using baby rice or oatmeal – please note it is important to seek advice from a health care professional first, as there may be dietary implications when adding to baby’s feeds.
+A commercial thickener maybe prescribed or an over the counter specialist milk formulas may be suggested – please note it is important to seek advice from a health care professional first, as there may be dietary implications when adding to or changing infants feeds.